nickheyer/lynks.h/README.md

 # lynks
 A more pythonic way to work with lists in C.

-My MD skills are shit.
-Bare with me here.
 1. Create the first lynk, essentially instantiating the list OR create "array" of empty lynks (see lynkarr(<size>)).
     - lynk *list_one = ```lynkempty()``` | returns a lynk pointer to an empty lynk.\n
         - the data struct can hold either ints or bools or strings or char, or all four.
 TODO: Implementing nested linked lists and arrays.